bradchristie/taminations-flutter/assets/c3a/own_the_anyone_anything_by_anything.md

 consistent with the call that the other group is doing.
-Such information about members of the other group may in certain situations need to be used to resolve cases where there would otherwise not be enough information to do the call (e.g., where even without applying any special "rule" a call could be done from more than one formation), but is otherwise ignored.
+Such information about members of the other group may in certain situations need to be used to resolve cases where there would otherwise not be enough information to do the call (for example, where even without applying any special "rule" a call could be done from more than one formation), but is otherwise ignored.

 >
 > ![alt](own_the_anyone_anything_by_anything-1.png)